The thought of moving to Australia sounds like a dream, but it also takes some planning.

 - Total Cost: USD $4,166

 Planning for the Move to Australia made it easier to save.
 So before you put your dreams of moving abroad aside, cost out how much it would cost you to live down under.
+You may realize its cheaper than you think!

 Now that you know the cost of moving to Australia, when will you be headed there?